pizzajsdev/dragswag/README.md

 #### `onDragEnd`

-Called when the drag interaction ends. `dropTargets` will be an empty array if the draggable wasn’t dropped on any drop target.
+Called when the drag interaction ends. `dropTargets` will be an empty array if the draggable wasn't dropped on any drop target.

 ```tsx